There are many facets that point to the importance of biology. First and foremost, the science of biology is mainly studying about life.

 Biology is one of the basic subjects that everyone has to take in school.
 With this being said, it helps in shaping the professional careers of every person.
 Be it a doctor, chemist, engineer, environmentalist, nurse, psychologist, scientist, teacher, or other professions that are not inclined to science, studying the scientific concepts of life and other living organisms is going to be a useful tool in achieving success in any chosen field of study.
 You have different branches of biology to choose from and specialize in.

-Even beauticians and beauty therapists need to learn and understand the basic importance of biology since they are mainly dealing with skin, fingers and nails, which are significant parts of the human bodies.
+Even beauticians and beauty therapists need to learn and understand the basic importance of biology since they mainly deal with the skin, fingers, and nails, which are significant parts of the human body.

 3. Provides Answers to Large-scale Problems

 Learning the importance of biology can be the answer to some world problems.
 It will provide answers to large-scale concerns that may affect anyone from different parts of the world.
 It can even offer solutions to environmental issues without compromising or sacrificing anything along the way.

 For example, when a country is experiencing food shortages, the biological ideologies can be utilized to develop efficient and long-lasting methods for producing more food to sustain life.
 Another instance, which is currently one of the most evident problems, is the existence of pollution.
 This branch of knowledge can supply the solutions to eradicate such environmental issue that has become much worse than before.